joereynolds/reap-get/docs/TASKLIST.md

 # Web

 - [ ] Add the ability to sort by table heading in the package search
-- [ ] Users need the ability to specify multiple sources since the functionality is actually already there
+- [ ] Users need the ability to specify multiple sources since the functionality is actually already there on Python's side
 - [ ] Users should be able to specify the rest of the fields too (os, vst version, etc...)
 - [ ] Add a friendly thank you message when a user submits a package.
 Something along the lines of
 ```